-In Japan however I have seen good-looking North Face clothing time and time again.
-I was pleasently surprised that the well known outdoor brand obviously changed their designers and was seriously considering to buy some pieces.
-Who would have thougth that The North Face did produce some tasteful garments with exactly the perfect degree of excentricity towards their designs.
+In Japan, however, I have seen good-looking North Face clothing time and time again.
+I was pleasantly surprised that the well known outdoor brand obviously changed their designers and was seriously considering to buy some pieces.
+Who would have thought that The North Face did produce some tasteful garments with exactly the perfect degree of excentricity towards their designs.

 Exclusively for the Japanese market

 At the time, when I was in Japan, I didn’t know that this was a special line of clothing that was produced exclusively for the Japanese market.
 But it was obvious that the purple North Face logo just had to have a special meaning to it.
 The name of the collection is simple: It’s called “The North Face Purple Label” and even if it’s still produced in China like all the other North Face stuff, I’d definitely pick up one of these Liberty X The North Face Purple Label Jackets.
 It’s the white one with the flower print and black hoody.

 I recently learned that The North Face Purple Label is in fact designed by the nanamica team which consists of the two founders Eiichiro Homma and Takashi Imaki.
 Back in 2007 they started their first collaboration with the infamous outdoor brand and are putting out new fashionable outdoor gear ever since.
 Still to this day the collections are only available at select stores in Japan (apart from the nanamica stores themselves) and online-only via the namamica webstore.